Tuesday, March 16, 2010

 Imposed Minority and the Student Movements

-On March 4, the day of massive student protest in the public universities of California, I was at Cornell at a conference called Theory Now, where I heard a talk by Michael Hardt, "The Militancy of Theory and the Exodus from Minority," while I thought about California, where issues of militancy and minority had come to life.
+On March 4, the day of massive student protest in the public universities of California, I was at Cornell at a conference called Theory Now, where I heard a talk by Michael Hardt, "The Militancy of Theory and the Exodus from Minority," while I thought about California.

 Kant writes that "enlightenment is humanity's emergence from its self-imposed minority [Ausgang des Menschen aus seiner selbst verschuldeten Unmündigkeit]," where minority means "the inability to use one's understanding without guidance from another."
 The mindset of minority is comfortable, he goes on, because "I don't have to think about anything, if only I can pay [Ich habe nicht nöthig zu denken, wenn ich nur bezahlen kann]. . . .The guardians who have so benevolently taken over the supervision of humanity have carefully seen to it that the far greatest part of humanity (including the fair sex in its entirety) regard taking the step to maturity as very dangerous . . . these guardians . . . show them the danger that threatens them, should they attempt to walk alone" ("Beantwortung der Frage: Was ist Aufklärung?"
 [1784], in Gesammelte Schriften (Akademie-Ausgabe), vol. 8, Abhandlungen nach 1781, Kleine Schriften, p.
 35).